soarnpro/soarn.pro/README.md

     <meta property="og:image:alt" content="soarn.pro logo" />
 </head>

-There is a lot more going on here than meets the eye.
+There's  a lot more going on here than meets the eye.
 <a rel="me" href="https://mas.to/@soarn">Mastodon</a>

 ## [s.soarn.pro](https://s.soarn.pro)